m-abdelgawad/data-engineer-nanodegree/README.md

 Currently, I am studying the Data Engineering Nanodegree by Udaicty.
 So, I thought it would be a good idea to upload each exercise that I finish in this repo to stay motivated.

-I will edit this README.me with full topics and exercises that I've done; once I finish studying the Nanodegree program.
+I will update this README with full topics and exercises that I've practiced; once I finish studying the Nanodegree program.

 ## About The Author